Pubs shut in Liverpool as UK tightens virus control measures - France 24

 Almost 14,000 new coronavirus cases were reported across the UK on Monday, with 50 further deaths.

 "The number of cases has quadrupled in the last three weeks.
-There are now more people in hospital with Covid than when we went into lockdown on March 23," Johnson said.
+There are now more people in hospital with Covid than when we went into lockdown on March 23," said Johnson, who has faced criticism for his handling of the outbreak.

 - 'Wholly disproportionate' -